dbrait/dbrait-blog/about.md

 title: About
 ---

 I am a Toronto based data scientist.

-I enjoy working with data and using it to tell compelling stories.
-For companies looking to create a data driven content marketing I am available to set up the data pipeline, shape the strategy and create content.
+If you are a company looking to use your data to create interesting content I would love to talk.

 Please feel free to email me: david.brait@gmail.com